Eremopezus: Systematics

-The secretarybird is a bird of prey that can fly well, but prefers to walk around on its long legs, especially when foraging.
+The secretarybird is an accipitriform that can fly well, but prefers to walk around on its long legs, especially when foraging.
 It uses its flexible toes to grab prey—large arthropods and small to mid-sized terrestrial vertebrate.
 It throws the prey around and kicks it forcefully, smashing it to death or breaking its spine.
 The shoebill, meanwhile, for lack of a better theory was long considered a large aberrant stork relative in the Ciconiiformes.
-This eventually proved incorrect.
-While B. rex is indeed a member of the same group of "higher waterbirds" as are storks and herons, it is closely related to pelicans and thus came to be included in the Pelecaniformes—which are not monophyletic as described in old times, however, and whose small core group, for simplicity, is included in the Ciconiiformes by some recent authors.
-Insofar, the shoebill is today recognized as the formerly missing link uniting pelicans and storks.
-Like the pelicans, it uses its massive bill and throat sac to catch large fish and similar aquatic vertebrates, but unlike them it is a wading, not a swimming bird, and correspondingly has long legs like a stork.
+This eventually proved incorrect, as genetic studies consistently place it within Pelecaniformes as a close relative of pelicans, hamerkop, herons and ibises, diverging from its nearest relatives 31-45 mya.
+Like the pelicans, it uses its massive bill and throat sac to catch large fish and similar aquatic vertebrates, but unlike them it is a wading, not a swimming bird, and correspondingly has long legs like a stork; it is unclear whether this is convergent or represents a wading ancestry for Pelecanimorphae.
 It clambers through reed beds in search of good fishing spots, and uses its flexible toes to firmly hold on to such uncertain substrate as heaps of wind-blown vegetation at the edge of the open water or roots and logs of trees.

 But this does not mean that Eremopezus was a close relative of either secretarybird or shoebill.
 Even though modern taxonomy generally tries to avoid using monotypic families as much as possible, its placement in a distinct family Eremopezidae may well be warranted, as its closest relatives remain completely obscure.